fgloblek/notes/README.md

 ### Lecture notes

-- taken mostly @ SISSA since November 2018
+- taken mostly @ SISSA from November 2018
 - xournal & stylus
 - todo:
-  - digitalize notes taken since October
+  - digitalize notes taken fr October
   - provide structure and meaning to this collection (& to my life)